weraponge/video-chat/README.md

 4. Bedrock summarizes the transcript based on the generated prompt and returns the summary to the user.
 5. If users have follow-up questions, the app builds a conversation memory using Langchain and answers follow-up questions based on content from the original transcript.

+> Read more about the implementation details in this [blog post](https://community.aws/content/2hPtf0UuIXSLqJk5MKolbOoA7Qv/how-i-built-a-video-chatter-app-with-almost-zero-code).

 ### Installation

 1. **Clone the repo**